 There are quite a few effective herbal pain remedies.
 Below is a list of herbs that can be used to relieve dog pain.

-Feverfew is anti-inflammatory and is one of the most commonly used herbal pain remedies for migraine and arthritis sufferers.
-This herb is a useful alternative to aspirin for cats (aspirin is toxic to cats).
+Feverfew is anti-inflammatory and is one of the most commonly used herbal pain remedies for people suffering from migraine and arthritis.
+The good news is, this herb is effective in relieving pain in dogs (and cats) as well!
+In fat, this herb is a useful alternative to aspirin for cats (aspirin is toxic to cats).

-Skullcap is an effective herbal nervine and is commonly used to relieve pain resulting from nerve-related injuries or diseases, especially when combined in equal parts with St. John's wort.
+Skullcap is an herb that is good for soothing nerve pain.
+It is commonly used to relieve pain resulting from nerve-related injuries or diseases, especially when combined in equal parts with St. John's wort.

 An alcohol tincture can be used for this purpose.
 The following dosage can be fed to the dog for up to one week:

 For each 20 pounds of the dog's body weight, combine: